 Technip Italy SpA says that it has finalised a joint agreement with the Middle East Oil Refinery (MIDOR) to modernise and expand the MIDOR refinery near Alexandria.
-The investment has an estimated total value of \$1.4 billion and aims at increasing its refining capacity from 100.000 bbl/d to 160,000 bbl/d.
-Export credit agency SACE which was also a party to the agreement. has commited to launching the evaluation process in order to ensure an export credit facility to support the project.
+The investment has an estimated total value of \$1.4 billion and aims at increasing its refining capacity from 100,000 bbl/d to 160,000 bbl/d.
+Export credit agency SACE, which was also a party to the agreement, has committed to launching the evaluation process in order to ensure an export credit facility to support the project.
 Technip will begin design engineering work in parallel with this and in due course will take responsibility for the EPC phase of the project.
-Technip has also recently received sulphide corroded the gas pipelines running to the onshore processing plant, forcing their replacement.
-A recent statement by the energy ministry reported that 99km of pipes have been produced in Germany and Japan, of which 67.5km of pipes have been delivered to Kazakhstan and 26km of these have already been re-laid.
-A total billion barrels of oil in place, of which 10 billion barrels are recoverable, as well as a contract to modernise the Assiut refinery in a joint agreement with the Egyptian General Petroleum Corporation and Assiut Oil Refining Company.
+Technip has also recently received a contract to modernise the Assiut refinery in a joint agreement with the Egyptian General Petroleum Corporation and Assiut Oil Refining Company.